National Anti-Corruption Strategy

 Background

-For this reason, the Mongolian Independent Authority Against Corruption (IAAC) or ‘Anti-Corruption Agency’ was established and National Anti-Corruption Strategy was developed.
+For this reason, the Mongolian Independent Authority Against Corruption (IAAC), or "Anti-Corruption Agency," was established, and the National Anti-Corruption Strategy was developed.

-National Anti-Corruption Strategy, Action plan
+National Anti-Corruption Strategy and Action plan

-On 30 June 2023, the State Great Khural approved Mongolia's third National Anti-Corruption Strategy 2023-2030 by Resolution No. 59/2023.
+On 30 June 2023, the State Great Khural approved Mongolia's third National Anti-Corruption Strategy (2023-2030) by Resolution No. 59/2023.

 FYI:

-The first ever National anti-corruption strategy was adopted on 4 July 2002.
+The first-ever National Anti-Corruption Strategy was adopted on 4 July 2002.
 (See here)

-The second National anti-corruption strategy was implemented from 2016 to 2022.
+The second National Anti-Corruption Strategy was implemented from 2016 to 2022.
 (See here)

 Click here to report